K12 Education and Robotics Mentorship

 CSEA is committed to providing computer science education opportunities to K-12 students.
 In collaboration with Computing for All, we host a Girl Scout Tech Day, Girl Scout Tech Camp, and booths at Maker Fairs.

 These are the current initiatives we have running within the Education Outreach group:

 - Lincoln Robotics League: Currently, the Lincoln Robotics League (LRL) is working within Title 1 Middle Schools including Culler, Goodrich, and Dawes.
 The plan is to add 2 more sites by the end of Spring 2019.
 Students are exposed to computational learning through Ev3 Lego Robots.
 LRL mentors meet once a week with each site completing Lego Robotics activities to help students gain a better understanding of robotic concepts.

 - Scouts: The Scouts initiative is currently focused on helping boy scout troops around Nebraska earn badges within the technology field.
 The goal is to have monthly 1-day camps on UNL’s campus filled with activities and lessons on computational thinking using resources like the Ev3 Robots.
 Scout mentors will meet monthly to help prepare and implement the day camps.

-- Coding N’ Coffee: The Coding N’ Coffee program was recently created in the Fall 2018 semester.
-The program vision is to make the transition to college and into the field of computing and technology easier for students that come from schools with no programming courses.
+- Coding n’ Coffee: The Coding n’ Coffee program was created in the Fall 2018 semester.
+The program’s vision is to make the transition to college and into the field of computing and technology easier for students that come from schools with no programming courses.
 It uses hands on activities to help high school students understand computational thinking at a higher level.
 Coding N’ Coffee meets twice a week with local LPS high schools.

 Interested in starting an education initiative?
 Learn the Protocol for Starting Education Initiatives.